-I put together a frugal New Year’s Eve tablescape in our Blue Cottage, and I wanted to tell you where I found all of the New Year’s Eve party supplies — on a budget!
+I put together a frugal New Year’s Eve tablescape in my Blue Cottage, and I’ll tell you where I found all of the New Year’s Eve party supplies — on a budget!

 New Year’s Eve Party Supplies That Don’t Break the Bank